HERA-Team/rids/README.md

   * comment:  general comment; reader appends, doesn't overwrite
   * time_format:  string indicating the format of timestamp in filename
 * These are typically set in data-taking session
-  * rid_file:  records what it thinks the ridz filename should be
+  * rid_file:  records where the meta-data came from
   * nsets:  number of feature_sets included in file
   * timestamp_first:  timestamp for first feature_set (currently assumes timestamps sort)
   * timestamp_last:           "     last          "                 "